System environment (Hostname, DNS etc)

 sudo useradd -r -g vmail -u 5000 vmail -d /var/mail/vhosts -c "virtual mail user"

-Assign the ownership of the /var/mail/vhosts/ to the vmail user and group:
+Assign the ownership of /var/mail/vhosts/ to vmail user and group:

 sudo chown -R vmail:vmail /var/mail/vhosts/